FIWARE-Ops/docs.TourGuide/docs/processing/cosmos/introduction.md

 -   Cosmos username: if your FI-LAB username is \<my_user\>@mailprovider.com, your cosmos username will be \<my_user\>.
-This will give you a Unix-like account in the Head Node of the global instance, being your user space /home/\<my_user\>/.
+This will give you a Unix-like account in the head node of the global instance, being your user space /home/\<my_user\>/.
 -   Cosmos HDFS space: Apart from your Unix-like user space in the Head Node, you will have a HDFS space located at the entire cluster, it will be/user/\<my_user\>/

-Now you should be ready to login into the Head Node of the global instance of Cosmos in FI-LAB, simply using your FI-LAB credentials:
+Now you should be ready to login into the head node of the global instance of Cosmos in FI-LAB, simply using your FI-LAB credentials:

     [remote-vm]$ export COSMOS_USER= // this is not strictly necessary, junt in order the example commands can be copied&pasted